 The list of controlled goods and technologies is amended by orders of the President upon the advice of the Government.
-At present there is an effective list of double-purpose goods and technologies that may be used for creating weapons and military equipment which are subject to export control, approved by order of the President number 1661 dated 17 December 2011.
 Such goods include telecommunication equipment, pyrotechnical products and integrated microcircuits.

 In the Russian Federation export control is maintained through the regulation of foreign trade, including by: